DataDevils/DataBootCamp/docs/Streamflow_Task1.md

 ### ♦ <u>Exploring the data: Grouping and summarizing data</u>

-<u>Know your data.</u> Whenever you get data, it’s good practice to look at and understand the raw data to make sure it looks reasonable and you understand something about its quality and content.
+<u>**Know your data**.</u> Whenever you get data, it’s good practice to look at and understand the raw data to make sure it looks reasonable and you understand something about its quality and content.
 One of the first things to assess in the metadata is how confident you are in the quality of the data being used in your analysis.
 Is the data fit for purpose?

 ##### How confident are we in the data?